davidtranhq/tex-math-parser/README.md

 ## Contributing

-Please feel free to make a PR and add any features or refactor any of the code.
+Please feel free to make a PR and add any features, add unit tests, or refactor any of the code.
 Both  `tokenizeTex` and the `Parser` are quite messy and could really use a clean-up (maybe someday I'll get around to it...).

+Run `npm test` to run some unit tests and make sure they're passing!

+Adding support for new TeX functions is relatively simple (see [this commit](https://github.com/davidtranhq/tex-math-parser/commit/037f27650b8b44ac45497f4e49a77c2195282a05) for an example)

+TODO: include better documentation on how to do this

 ## Details